bensig/benobi-one-src/content/posts/gratitude.md

 This is my first post.
 I belive that we should always begin new things with gratitude.

-I am grateful for all of the various experiences I have had and the many apps and projects I have worked on over since 2013.
+I am grateful for all of the various experiences I have had and the many apps and projects I have worked on since 2013.
 I can't believe the project list here covers only 7 years!

 I am grateful for this site and domain which my dear friend [Crystal Rose](https://www.linkedin.com/in/rosecrystal) inspired me to put together.